Iran Cycle Adventure

 From Abyaneh we tackle the mountain range to the West.
-A slow 22km climb will take us to new heights of 2800m above sea level into a land of complete remoteness and rural fascination.
+A slow 13km climb will take us to new heights of 2800m above sea level into a land of complete remoteness and rural fascination.
 These are the roads less travelled, let alone cycled, and these are the roads that lead to great adventures and authentic experiences.
-We will arrive at the tiny village of Meymeh (200m asl), before being picked up by the van to transit into Esfahan.
-It’s important to note that the first 22km of this ride from Abyaneh is not supported by either vehicle as the terrain is not suitable.
+We will arrive at a tiny village near some ancient ruins, before being picked up by the van to transit into Esfahan.
+It’s important to note that the majority of this ride is not supported by either vehicle as the terrain is not suitable.
+There is an alternate (sealed) route that riders can take that is supported.

 Mosques, markets, city squares and an NGO

 Esfahan is the number one tourist destination in Iran, and for good reason.
 Being one of the oldest cities in Iran, some 2500 years, Esfahan is famous for it’s tree lined boulevards, Life-Giving River, The Zayandeh-Rood, abundant and beautiful mosques, bazaars, bridges and city squares.

 Esfahan is an incredible city to explore and discover through the diverse food, cafes and teahouse’s.
-We will also dig a little deeper and meet Congress 60, another NGO, to learn a little more about the what happens beneath the surface of this friendly and welcoming community.
+We will also dig a little deeper and meet another NGO, to learn a little more about the what happens beneath the surface of this friendly and welcoming community.